TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/UserAndUserInt/Index.rst

 object), the internal variable :php:`$cObj` of that class is set with a *reference* to the parent cObject.
 This offers you an API of functions, which might be more or less relevant for you.
-See :file:`ContentObjectRenderer.php` in the TYPO3 source code; access to :ts:`typolink` or :ts:`stdWrap` are only two of the gimmicks you get.
+See :file:`ContentObjectRenderer.php` in the TYPO3 source code; access to :typoscript:`typolink` or :typoscript:`stdWrap` are only two of the gimmicks you get.

-If you create this object as :ts:`USER_INT`, it will be rendered non-cached, outside the main page-rendering.
+If you create this object as :typoscript:`USER_INT`, it will be rendered non-cached, outside the main page-rendering.

 userFunc